Getting A Consent Order in Divorce: Process and Timings in the UK

 - 4 min read

 When divorcing in the UK, sorting out finances is one of the most important steps to protect yourself from any future claims from your spouse and doing it legally requires a consent order.
-A consent order is a document that makes your financial agreement legally binding and permanent; it cannot be changed later.
-This article explains what a consent order is, how the process works, and how long it typically takes.

 1. What Is a Consent Order?

-3. The Consent Order Process: Step-by-Step
+2. The Consent Order Process: Step-by-Step

-a) Reach an Agreement
+b) Reach an Agreement

 Before applying for a consent order, both parties must agree on how to divide all financial matters.
 This can be done: